srsgit/RainGauge/README.md

 - Internal slope and drainage holes to allow rain to escape

 ## Bracket
-- Bracket to allow Base to be attached to a vertical surface (with top exposed)
+- Bracket to allow Base to be attached to a vertical surface (w

+Includes Solid Egde CAD models using Community/Student Edition.